List of Little Britain characters: Reverend Jesse King

 Reverend Jesse King is a Black American preacher on a foreign exchange with the vicar of a small village church in Britain.
 He states that he is "from the ghetto"; loudly encourages the congregation to "fight the power"; and attempts to cure a man's cough using faith healing (and when this fails, he gives the man some cough sweets instead).

 L

 Dr Lawrence

 Catchphrase: "Have you met Anne, by the way?"

 Appearances: Every sketch with Anne in it.

 Dr Lawrence is the Doctor in charge of Anne's progress.
-He rarely makes a fuss about Anne's childish behaviour and is only seen being angry at her once, when she was going to chuck his children's guinea pig out the window, which she did moments later.
+He rarely makes a fuss about Anne's childish behaviour and is only seen being angry at her once, when she was going to chuck his daughter's guinea pig out the window, which she did moments later.